-The Open keeps growing in attendance, viewership and purse size.
+Now in its 149th staging in 2021, The Open continues to grow in viewership and purse size.
 The same can be said for the popularity of the venues - all of which provide some level of public access.
-That is of course something that can't be said for the three U.S.-based majors.
+That is something that can't be said for the three U.S.-based majors.

 2019: £325 (£375 Fri-Mon) | Hotel guests: £250-325